Penguin Press HC • 496pp. • $28.95 • 17 September 2013

 The detonation occurs two-thirds of the way through the book, nearly exactly the same place that the Tunguska Explosion occurs in Against the Day, a similarly far-reaching and unprecedented event experienced by all characters simultaneously, and one for which they similarly struggle to find an explanation.

-And looking back, the two-thirds marker seems to have always held a special liminal significance for Mr. Pynchon as a place where, instead of coming to a climax, his narrative signals its dispersal with what could be called a Decoherence Event, in which our working models of reality cease to function together.
+And looking back, the two-thirds marker seems to have always held a special liminal significance for Mr. Pynchon as a place where, instead of coming to a climax, his narrative signals its dispersal with what could be called a Decoherence Event, in which our working models of reality cease to function together. ((Decoherence is sometimes identified with quantum wavefunction collapse, but decoherence is merely an explanatory model for, among other things, the observance of wavefunction collapse, generated by the loss of a local system’s information to its surrounding environment.
+In this analogy, we lose the coherent superposition of our (conflicting and incomplete) accounts of the world to a decoherence event.
+The difficulties in avoiding unwarranted causal assumptions in interpretations of quantum mechanics—as well as the sheer abstraction of the underlying models—may be why Mr. Pynchon has avoided using quantum mechanics in his novels.))

 The realms of death and life blur during these events.
 There are ghosts or other undead entities (TV zombies, Anubis, deaf-mutes, brainwashed narcs), devoid of personality and “scattered” like Slothrop.
 The final third of each novel then deals with tentative attempts to piece back together the tenuous order (any order, really) which this moment shattered.